51st state: Vote for statehood

-In November 2012, a referendum resulted in 54 percent of respondents voting to reject the current status under the territorial clause of the U.S. Constitution, while a second question resulted in 61 percent of voters identifying statehood as the preferred alternative to the current territorial status.
+In November 2012, a referendum resulted in 54 percent of respondents voting to reject its status under the territorial clause of the U.S. Constitution, while a second question resulted in 61 percent of voters identifying statehood as the preferred alternative to its territorial status.
 The 2012 referendum was by far the most successful referendum for statehood advocates and support for statehood rose in each successive popular referendum.
 However, more than one in four voters abstained from answering the question on the preferred alternative status.
 Statehood opponents have argued that the statehood option garnered 45 percent of the votes if abstentions are included.
 If abstentions are considered, the result of the referendum is much closer to 44 percent for statehood, a number that falls under the 50 percent majority mark.

 The Washington Post, The New York Times and the Boston Herald have published opinion pieces expressing support for the statehood of Puerto Rico.
 On November 8, 2012, Washington, D.C. newspaper The Hill published an article saying that Congress will likely ignore the results of the referendum due to the circumstances behind the votes.
 U.S. Congressman Luis Gutiérrez and U.S. Congresswoman Nydia Velázquez, both of Puerto Rican ancestry, agreed with The Hill's statements.
 Shortly after the results were published, Puerto Rico-born U.S. Congressman José Enrique Serrano commented "I was particularly impressed with the outcome of the 'status' referendum in Puerto Rico.
 A majority of those voting signaled the desire to change the current territorial status.
 In a second question an even larger majority asked to become a state.
 This is an earthquake in Puerto Rican politics.
 It will demand the attention of Congress, and a definitive answer to the Puerto Rican request for change.
 This is a history-making moment where voters asked to move forward."